radergan/node-company-db-updater/README.md

 - Mysql

 ## Installation
 Node.js, MySql and Inquirer are required - `npm i` in the root directory will install Inquirer and MySql.
-A seed database and schema SQL file can both be found in the /schema directory.
+A schema file (or schema + seed file, which the example uses) can be found in the /schema directory.

 ## Usage
 `node app.js` in the root directory will provide the basic command-line GUI leveraging Inquirer.